e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Domain separation.** Device-side user code — mappings run on the device task (§12.3) — fails in the device's own domain and takes the settled per-device crash path (`should_close`, liveness heartbeat); the sim keeps running.
+**Domain separation.** Device-side user code — mappings run on the device task (§12.3) — fails in the device's own domain and takes the settled per-device crash path (`should_close`, liveness heartbeat, `DeviceCrash`);
+the sim keeps running.
 The two failure domains never mix — exactly what the no-shared-mutable-model decision bought.

 ### 15.5 Termination is a state, not an exception